Polytype-Dependent Upconversion Photoluminescence in 3R-MoS2: Results and Discussion

 \subsection{Band structure origin of polytype-dependent UPL}

 The stark contrast in UPL efficiency across polytypes suggests a mechanism governed by the specific details of the rhombohedral electronic structure.
 While the bright A-exciton response follows the dielectric screening model proposed by Liang \textit{et al.}~\cite{liang_resolving_2025,liang_nanosecond_2025}, the UPL behavior requires a description of the many-body dynamics.
-Building on the resonant EEA framework recently established for 2H-TMDs~\cite{Chen2025NatCommun}, we attribute the UPL in 3R-MoS$_2$ to a process where two dark excitons with opposite momenta ($Q-\Gamma$ and $Q-'\Gamma$ or $K-\Gamma$ and $K-'\Gamma$) annihilate into a high-energy excitonic state near the $\Gamma$ point (Figure~\ref{figure2}a).
+Building on the resonant EEA framework recently established for 2H-TMDs~\cite{Chen2025NatCommun}, we attribute the UPL in 3R-MoS$_2$ to a process where two dark excitons with opposite momenta ($Q-\Gamma$ and $Q'-\Gamma$ or $K-\Gamma$ and $K'-\Gamma$) annihilate into a high-energy excitonic state near the $\Gamma$ point (Figure~\ref{figure2}a).
 Notably, in contrast to 2H-MoS$_2$ where the $Q$ valley forms the conduction band minimum for thicknesses beyond two layers, in few-layer 3R-MoS$_2$ the $Q$ and $K$ valleys are nearly degenerate.
 Therefore, the formation and recombination of bright excitons from the band edge $K/K'$ valleys is still quite efficient, lowering the efficiency of the EEA with respect to the 2H-MoS$_2$ case.
-Within this EEA framework, the upconversion efficiency depends critically on energy and momentum conservation, as well as the density of final states in the $\Gamma$ conduction manifold.
-Because our measurements indicate that the dark-exciton reservoir is largely insensitive to the specific rhombohedral polytype (Figure~\ref{figure1}e), the pronounced variations in UPL intensity most likely originates from differences in how well the EEA conservation constraints resonate with the density of accessible final states in the $\Gamma$ conduction manifold.
+Within this EEA framework, the upconversion efficiency depends both on the interaction matrix element and on energy and momentum matching to the available final states.
+Because our measurements indicate that the dark-exciton reservoir is largely insensitive to the specific rhombohedral polytype (Figure~\ref{figure1}e), the pronounced variations in UPL intensity must originate from the annihilation step.
 To study this, we performed self-consistent field (SCF) calculations for the relaxed atomic models at the Heyd-Scuseria-Ernzerhof (HSE) \cite{Heyd2003JCP_HSE03, Heyd2004JCP_HSE_Solids, Heyd2004JCP_HSE_Validation, Heyd2006JCP_Erratum} screened-exchange hybrid density functional level of theory (see Methods for details).
-The resulting band structures (Figures~\ref{figure2}c--d) reveal a "$\Gamma$ conduction cluster" consisting of a manifold of closely spaced conduction bands.
-A key difference emerges between the two neutral polytypes: compared to BAB, the ABA configuration exhibits an increased energy separation between this $\Gamma$ cluster and the dark-exciton annihilation energy, $2E_{\text{dark}}$ (see inset).
-This detuning restricts the phase space for EEA final states, potentially explaining the observed UPL suppression in ABA domain despite the identical surface potential and dark-exciton population.
+The resulting band structures layer projections (Figures~\ref{figure2}c--d) reveal the dominant stacking-sensitive contribution.
+The K-valley conduction electron is confined to the central layer in BAB and to the bottom layer in ABC, but is shared between the two outer layers in ABA, reducing the spatial overlap and therefore the annihilation matrix element in ABA (Figures~\ref{figure2}c--d, left insets).
+The band structures also reveal a "$\Gamma$ conduction cluster" consisting of a manifold of closely spaced conduction bands.
+Compared to BAB (and ABC), the ABA configuration exhibits an increased energy separation between this $\Gamma$ cluster and the dark-exciton annihilation energy, $2E_{\text{dark}}$ (Figures~\ref{figure2}c--d, right insets).
+This displacement reproduces the 25 $meV$ redshift of the UPL maximum, and provides an energy-matching contribution to the contrast.
+Together, the differences explain the observed UPL suppression in ABA domain despite the identical surface potential and dark-exciton population.